 5. 10-year MOP

-To prevent speculative demand, the Minimum Occupation Period (MOP) for these flats will be 10 years instead of the usual five years, before owners can sell them in the open market or buy a private residential property.
+To prevent speculative demand, the Minimum Occupation Period (MOP) for Prime flats will be 10 years instead of the usual five years, before owners can sell them in the open market or buy a private residential property.

 Because with the longer MOP, you need to physically live in the flat longer.
 So you won’t be able to rent another place closer to the school.